MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 ## Loading and persisting the aggregate from and to Azure Table Storage

-To load and persist an aggregate from a table in Azure Table Storage:
+To load and persist an aggregate from a table in Azure Table Storage the following steps need to be performed:
-- The AzureTableStorageEventSource needs to be configured with the proper connectionstring and tablename.
+- And AzureTableStorageEventSource instance needs to be configured with the proper connectionstring and tablename.
-- And registered as an event source on an instance of `EventsourcingConfiguration`
+- And registered as an event source on an instance of `EventsourcingConfiguration`.
-- When the configuration is finalized it can be used to instantiate the runtime
+- When the configuration is finalized it can be used to instantiate a runtime instance.
-- Which in turn can be used to resolve a repository (not needed when an IoC container would have been integrated in the configuration)
+- Which in turn can be used to resolve, among others, a repository (resolution is not needed when an IoC container would have been integrated in the configuration)

 ```C#
 var eventsourcingConfiguration = new EventsourcingConfiguration();